-- 31.1 the quantitative limits applying in the risk management of the Company; - 31.2 the methods used in relation to 31.1; and - 31.3 any recent developments of the risk and yields of the main categories of investment.
+- 31.1 the quantitative limits applying in the risk management of any Sub-Fund; - 31.2 the methods used in relation to 31.1; and - 31.3 any recent developments of the risk and yields of the main categories of investment.

-32. Liabilities of the Company
+32. Liabilities of the Company and the Sub-Funds